thestelllar/thestelllar_blog/_posts/2025-03-09-Things-are-pretty-simple-here.md

 ---
 layout: post
-title: "Pretty simple, in my opinion."
+title: "Things Are Pretty Simple Here."
 date: 2025-03-09 00:00:00
 blurb: "A look at an example post using Bay Jekyll theme."
 # og_image: /assets/img/content/Meet_The_Characters.svg